lfreitasl/avf/README.md

 ## Pipeline output

-To see the results of an example test run with a full size dataset refer to the [results](https://nf-co.re/structure/results) tab on the nf-core website pipeline page.
+To see the results of an example test run with a full size dataset refer to the [results](https://nf-co.re/structure/results) tab on this github repository.
 For more details about the output files and reports, please refer to the [output documentation](https://nf-co.re/structure/output).